techiediaries/techiediaries/_posts/2020/angular-9/httpclient/2019-02-27-angular-httpclient-headers-full-response.md

 ## Conclusion

-In this quick tutorial, you have seen how you can use typed and full responses and how to retrieve headers in `HttpClient` to create a pagination service that retrieves pages of data from a server.
+In this quick tutorial, you have seen how you can use typed and full Http responses in Angular 9 and how to retrieve headers in `HttpClient` to create a pagination service that retrieves pages of data from a server.